Congratulations & Welcome to USM!

-Summer 2018 Admits: The New Student Course opened February 23, 2018.
+Summer 2019 Admits: The New Student Course will open in February 2019.
 Please be sure to check your email account frequently.

-Fall 2018 Admits: The New Student Course is scheduled to open April 2, 2018.
+Fall 2019 Admits: The New Student Course is scheduled to open in April 2019.
 Please be sure to check your email account frequently.

 Once completed, you will be able to access the Advising & Course Selection Scheduling form (located in section 6 of the New Student Course).

 Step 2- Schedule & Attend Your Advising & Course Selection (ACS) Appointment (where you enroll in courses)